HubbardHarvey3/terraform-provider-planningcenter/README.md

 1. Pick your appropriate provider version from the release page
 2. Extract the provider to the root of your Terraform directory
-3. place the binary in the following path:
-  <br>a.
-Version will be the version of the provider you downloaded
-  <br>b. the OS will be your operating system, Linux, Windows, Darwin(Apple)
-  <br>c. the Arch is the architecture of your system, amd64, 386 etc.
+    <br> a. you should see a path similar to the one below in the root of your TF directory
 ```.terraform.d/plugins/github.com/HubbardHarvey3/planningcenter/<version>/<os>_<arch>```

 If this project actually gets used, then I will probably setup future versions with the legit Terraform provider registry